tim-moody/iiab-menu/README.md

 A script, cp-menus, is provided to deploy all of these files and does the following:

 * creates any needed directories
-* copies files such as jquery to /var/www/html/common
+* copies files such as jquery to WEBROOT/common
-* copies files from the repo to /var/www/html/iiab-menu
+* copies files from the repo to WEBROOT/iiab-menu
-* copies /var/www/html/iiab-menu/local/menu-defs over the files from the repo
+* copies WEBROOT/iiab-menu/local/menu-defs over the files from the repo
-* if /var/www/html/iiab-menu/index.html does not exist, copies samples/index-all.html there
+* if WEBROOT/iiab-menu/index.html does not exist, copies samples/index-all.html there
+* on subsequent runs it also copies any files with a different date from the original from menu-defs to local

 To get the latest version of files please do a git pull on this repo and rerun cp-menus.

 ### Please Note

-Any files in /var/www/html/iiab-menu/menu-files will be overwritten by cp-menus.
-So please copy any changes you make to /var/www/html/iiab-menu/local in order to preserve them.
+Any files changed in WEBROOT/iiab-menu/menu-files will be overwritten by cp-menus.
+Therefore cp-menus will attempt to copy them to WEBROOT/iiab-menu/local in order to preserve them.
+It does this by making a list of all files during cp-menus with date and size in order to compare on the next copy.

 ### Editing or Customizing Menu Items